acuvity/a3s/README.md

 secret and an endpoint.

-It is however important to allow `http://localhost:65333` as a redirect URL from your provider confguration if you plan to use a3sctl to authenticate.
+It is however important to allow `http://localhost:65333` as a redirect URL from your provider configuration if you plan to use a3sctl to authenticate.

-Once the provider is configuired, create an OIDC source:
+Once the provider is configured, create an OIDC source:

     a3sctl api create oidcsource \
       --with.name my-oidc-source \